Custom Programs for Groups

 In addition to the spontaneous and ongoing community building we do with our local hosts, we meet as a group a few evenings a week in order to reflect on the volunteer and cultural experiences, and to listen to what others have to share.

-“My VISIONS trip to the Dominican Republic was the most life-changing experience of my life.
+“My VISIONS trip was the most life-changing experience of my life.
 Living in the local community immersed us in a culture where family is the number one priority.
 By the end of the trip I feel like our group truly replicated this concept.”

 Making Meaningful Connections